E-commerce jobs to power your career

 Pickers and packers

-Pickers and packers package a variety of items by hand, including duties like labeling, inspecting products for damage, and recording which items are packed.
-These roles are vital to e-commerce because securely packaging items helps safeguard products and reduces the amount of inventory loss for retailers.
+Among the most in-demand warehouse jobs, pickers and packers package a variety of items by hand, including duties like labeling, inspecting products for damage, and recording which items are packed.
+These packaging jobs are vital to e-commerce because securely packaging items helps safeguard products and reduces the amount of inventory loss for retailers.
 The type of person who can excel in this role is someone who likes to keep moving and who can work quickly while staying organized.

 Shipping and receiving clerks